-That they appoint an appropriate senior member of staff, from each of our school's leadership teams, to the role of designated safeguarding lead.
+- That they appoint an appropriate senior member of staff, from each of our school's leadership teams, to the role of designated safeguarding lead.
 The designated safeguarding lead will take lead responsibility for safeguarding and child protection matters.
-Their role will be made explicit in the role-holder's job description (see Annex B which describes the broad areas of responsibility and activities related to the role);

-- They will have more than one deputy designated safeguarding lead(s) as appropriate.
+Their role will be made explicit in the role-holder's job description (see Annex C of KCSIE which describes the broad areas of responsibility and activities related to the role); - They should ensure the designated safeguarding lead has the appropriate status and authority within the school or college to carry out the duties of the post.
+The role carries a significant level of responsibility and the postholder should be given the additional time, funding, training, resources, and support needed to carry out the role effectively. - They will have more than one deputy designated safeguarding lead(s) as appropriate.
 Any deputies appointed will be trained to the same standard as the designated safeguarding lead; - That whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the designated safeguarding lead.
-This responsibility will not be delegated; - That the designated safeguarding lead and any deputies will liaise with the local authority and work with other agencies; - That during term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+This responsibility will not be delegated; - That the designated safeguarding lead and any deputies will liaise with the three local safeguarding partners and work with other agencies in line with "Working Together to Safeguard Children".
+NPCC - When to call the police should help designated safeguarding leads to understand when they should consider calling the police and what to expect when they do; - That during term time the designated safeguarding lead and or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 Our LGB will arrange, in liaison with the Head/DSL, adequate and appropriate cover arrangements for any out of hours/out of term activities; and - The designated safeguarding lead and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training will be updated every two years.
 The DSL will attend Prevent training.
 In addition to their formal training, as set out above, their knowledge and skills will be updated, (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, but at least annually.

-Inter-agency working:
+Multi-agency working:

-- That our Trust contributes to inter-agency working in line with statutory guidance Working together to safeguard children.
+That our Trust contributes to multi-agency working in line with statutory guidance Working together to safeguard children.
 Our Trust will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
-Our Trust will allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment; - That our safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the WSCB.
-This will include understanding and reflecting local protocols for assessment and the WSCB's threshold document along with supplying information as requested by the WSCB; and - Information is shared appropriately between professionals and local agencies.
+Our Trust will allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment;

+- That our safeguarding arrangements take into account the procedures and practice of the local authority as part of the multi-agency safeguarding procedures set up by the local safeguarding partnerships.
+This will include understanding and reflecting local protocols for assessment and the local safeguarding partnerships' threshold document along with supplying information as requested by the local safeguarding partners; and - Information is shared appropriately between professionals and local agencies.